KirstenAli/nitromap/README.md

 ## Contributing

-Issues and focused pull requests are welcome.
+Bug reports, feature proposals, and focused pull requests are welcome.
 Keep changes small, add tests for new behavior, and run `mvn test` before opening a pull request.
 Include an opt-in benchmark when a change affects a performance-sensitive path.